Best sunscreen 2020 | CNN Underscored

 We selected 12 sunscreens to test after extensively researching the different types available, their active ingredients and minimum requirements for effective protection against the sun.
 We relied heavily on research done by the FDA and spoke to various experts who echoed and supported the conclusions of the FDA.

-We only tested sunscreens that were broad-spectrum (meaning they block both UVA and UVB rays), had and SPF of 30 or above and didn’t contain oxybenzone or either of the two ingredients the FDA suggested as unsafe (aminobenzoic acid — commonly referred to as PABA — and trolamine salicylate).
+We tested only sunscreens that were broad-spectrum (meaning they block both UVA and UVB rays), had an SPF of 30 or above, and didn’t contain oxybenzone or either of the two ingredients the FDA suggested as unsafe (aminobenzoic acid — commonly referred to as PABA — and trolamine salicylate).

 The experts we talked to also praised physical sunscreens for their gentleness on skin.
-“The physical sunscreens’ ingredients, zinc oxide and titanium dioxide, tend to be better tolerated by people with sensitive skin and can usually be found in sunscreens for babies and children,” says Dr. Elisabeth G. Richard, a practicing dermatologist, assistant professor at John Hopkins University School of Medicine and member of the photobiology committee for The Skin Cancer Foundation.
-Above all, Dr. Richard says what’s more important than the ingredients in your sunscreen is whether you use it.
+“The physical sunscreens’ ingredients, zinc oxide and titanium dioxide, tend to be better tolerated by people with sensitive skin and can usually be found in sunscreens for babies and children,” says Richard, who’s also a practicing dermatologist and assistant professor at John Hopkins University School of Medicine.
+Above all, Richard says, what’s more important than the ingredients in your sunscreen is whether you use it.
 “We believe the best sunscreen is the one you’ll use,” she says.
 “What’s most important is choosing a broad-spectrum sunscreen with an SPF of 30 or higher every day that suits your skin and activity.”

 How we tested